ivangonzalez224/Math-Magicians/README.md

 # Getting Started <a name="getting-started"></a>

-In this project it is used React to build the project.
+In this project it is used React to build a calculator web app.

 ### Setup